Freddie Mac Flex Modification

-Review Single-Family Seller/Servicer Guide (Guide) Bulletin 2016-22 requirements for the Flex Modification, including the eligibility requirements, modification terms, requirements for a streamlined offer for the Flex Modification, evaluation hierarchy, and processing and reporting requirements.
+Review Single-Family Seller/Servicer Guide (Guide) Bulletin 2016-22 and Guide Bulletin 2017-1 requirements for the Flex Modification, including the eligibility requirements, modification terms, requirements for a streamlined offer for the Flex Modification, evaluation hierarchy, and processing and reporting requirements.

-We're providing this information now so that Servicers may update their systems as soon as possible.
-Servicers must begin evaluating their portfolios using the criteria described in the Determining the Terms of the Flex Modification table of this Guide Bulletin no later than October 1, 2017.
-Prior to October 1, 2017, Freddie Mac's systems will be updated.
+Servicers must begin evaluating their portfolios using the criteria described in the Determining the Terms of the Flex Modification table of Guide Bulletin 2016-22 no later than October 1, 2017.

 On and after October 1, 2017, this new modification will replace the current Freddie Mac Standard and Streamlined Modifications.
 In the interim, Servicers will be able to leverage the existing Standard and Streamlined Modifications.

 We'll update Servicers directly in 2017 with more about the Flex Modification.
 In the meantime, we encourage you to bookmark this new Freddie Mac Flex Modification webpage for modification information and reminders.

 A reference guide and tutorial on the Flex Modification will be available on our Learning Center in the first quarter of 2017.
 Servicers may also download and save the Freddie Mac Flex Modification term sheet for a quick, visual reference to the new modification details.

 Read and download the new Flex Modification Fact Sheet.